sahlaysta/cccedict2json/README.md

 # cccedict2json

 Conversion of CC-CEDICT cedict_ts.u8 format to JSON.
-Updates daily at 0:00.
+Updates daily at 0:00 UTC.

 Written in Java.